About Me

 I am the author of Postcolonial Witnessing: Trauma Out of Bounds (Palgrave Macmillan, 2013) and Trauma and Ethics in the Novels of Graham Swift: No Short-Cuts to Salvation (Sussex Academic Press, 2005), a co-author of Trauma (Routledge, 2020), and a co-editor of Memory Unbound: Tracing the Dynamics of Memory Studies (Berghahn, 2017).
 I have also (co-)edited special issues of Memory Studies Review, Collateral, American Imago, Studies in the Novel, and Criticism on climate witnessing (forthcoming), decolonizing English literature, art and climate change, ecological grief, climate change fiction, transcultural Holocaust memory, and postcolonial trauma novels.
 Currently, I am working on a study of ecological mourning as a creative and transformative process.
 Several of my publications have been translated into other languages, including Croatian, Czech, Polish, Russian, and Turkish.

-Moreover, I am the founding coordinator of the Mnemonics network, an international collaborative initiative to provide research training in memory studies for doctoral students, and a co-chair of the “Transformation of the Environment” working group of the EU-funded Slow Memory COST Action.
+Moreover, I am the founding coordinator of the Mnemonics network, an international collaborative initiative to provide research training in memory studies for doctoral students.

 My research interests lie in twentieth-century and contemporary literature and culture, memory and trauma studies, ecocriticism and the environmental humanities, and postcolonial and decolonial theory.
 Much of my work explores how literature bears witness to traumatic or otherwise disturbing events and experiences.